-These types of products may share properties for brand, finish, and material that have different values needed for governance.
-Between them, they will have other properties like length, height, width, depth, style that are likely to be shared by other product templates but have specific values for template level governance.
+When defining properties with a list of values, you should consider which ones are shared by multiple types of products.
+Product templates for nails and kitchen cabinets may share properties for brand, finish, and material that have different values needed for governance.
+They will have other properties like length, height, width, depth, and style that are likely to be shared by other product templates but have specific values for template level governance.

 When defining the properties, enter the property name (not display name) and its requirement level.
-For properties using template specific values, you can define which values are used by this template in the import, or you can import them without the values defined and configure values after the templates are created.
+For properties using template-specific values, you can define which values are used by this template in the import, or you can import them without the values defined and configure values after the templates are created.

 After the templates are imported, open the template and ensure the values you defined in the import will be selected for any properties that use template-specific values.
-If you did not define the list of values when importing the templates, you can click the Edit Values button and select the appropriate values.
+If you did not define the list of values when importing the templates, you can click Edit Values and select the appropriate values.

-Enforcing template-specific values
+Enforce template-specific values

 After creating the templates, you can assign products and view that only the values selected for properties with template specific values enabled are valid.
 When importing data for products, only the values selected for the property’s template will be valid.
 When editing the product within the application, you will only see the options selected for the template.